19829984/19829984.github.io/_posts/2023-7-10-GeonodeOutline3.6.md

 <center><h5><i> The outline of every mesh can be controled by changing the property of a single Geometry Node graph </i></h5></center>

 ### The basic principle
 So the idea is to take our vertex normal vector, project it such that it is parallel to the near-plane/far-palne of the camera, then scale it by a factor that is will be the length that we want it to be in screen space, and finally projecting it back to the original normal vector while preserving its screen space length.
+We then create the inverse hull mesh using these new vectors, rather than just the normal vectors in the traditional method.

 So that was a mouthful of words, which probably wasn't too helpful to many people.
 So here's a more visual demonstration, where the arrows represent the normals.
 ![Process Demo](/assets/geonode_outline/gifs/process_demo.gif)